 6. Poverty perpetuates, but so does homeownership.

 But a safe, decent, affordable place to live can make a real difference in the life of a family.
 Homeownership has long been the primary way for families to build wealth.
 Homeownership also offers stability because monthly mortgage payments are predictable whereas rents can increase year over year.
 A stable home is important for academic achievement.
 Children who change schools as their families move in search of more affordable housing can struggle to keep up academically.

 The quality of housing has major implications on people’s health.
 A home with mold, rodents and pests can trigger or cause chronic respiratory conditions, including asthma.
 Overcrowded, substandard housing poses a risk to the health and physical well-being of families and their neighbors and facilitates the spread of infectious diseases, such as tuberculosis, hepatitis, dengue fever, pneumonia, cholera and malaria, according to the World Health Organization.
 This is especially true when confronted with outbreaks of new contagious viruses and germs – like COVID-19 – that require people to shelter at home for long periods of time.

 Habitat for Humanity proves that decent housing can be a path out of poverty for families in need of a hand-up, and every day, you help us partner with families in the U.S. and nearly 70 other countries to create stable homes and vibrant neighborhoods.

-Together, we have helped more than 5 million people through home construction, rehabilitation and repairs and by increasing access to improved shelter.
+Together, we have helped millions of people build or improve the place they call home.
 With your help, we also advocate to improve access to decent and affordable shelter and offer a variety of housing support services that enable families with limited means to make needed improvements on their homes as their time and resources allow.